llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 }
 ```

-This is the intermediate representation of the TableGen compiler, similar to
+This is the intermediate representation (IR) of the TableGen compiler, similar
-LLVM's LLVM IR.
+to LLVM's LLVM IR.

-When using LLVM you would select a "target" which is the CPU architecture you
+When using LLVM you would select a "target" which is the processor architecture
-want to generate instructions for.
+you want to generate instructions for.
 TableGen's equivalent is a "backend".
-These
-backends do not generate instructions, but instead output a format for that
+These backends do not generate instructions, but instead output a format for
-backend's specific use case.
+that backend's specific use case.

 For example, there is a backend that generates C++ code for
 [searching](https://godbolt.org/z/5c696j1f9) data tables.
 Other examples are
-C header files and [reStructuredText](https://docutils.sourceforge.io/rst.html documentation.
+C header files and [reStructuredText](https://docutils.sourceforge.io/rst.html)
+documentation.

 ```
                        TableGen source